 How can I show up higher in Google searches?

 Everyone wants their practice to be the top result in Google search, both in the Maps listings and the organic results that appear below them.
 With so much competition, what can be done to give your practice every possible advantage?

 There’s no simple answer here.
 It’s complicated.
 REALLY complicated.
 Consider showing up high in search to be the equivalent of Google giving you an enthusiastic endorsement.
 Some basic guidelines for encouraging this endorsement include:

 - Location – There might not be much you can do about it, but Google prioritizes physical distance from the person doing the search.

 - Have a good, optimized website that works well on mobile devices; people use their smartphones for everything now.

 - Make sure your practice’s name, address, phone number, and website are all listed consistently and correctly across major directories on the web (these include Google, Yelp, Bing, Acxiom, Infogroup, Neustar, Factual, and many, many others).

-- Build online authority – Links to your website from reputable pages makes your website more trustworthy.
+- Build online authority – Links to your website from reputable pages make your website more trustworthy.
 This is especially true for sites in your area, like your local chamber of commerce.